-If a student has an ACT math sub score of 25 or below OR a SAT math score of 620 or below they will be required to take two concurrent courses of Math 1220 and HMHV 1150 at online during the Summer 2020 session.
-Students will need to complete Math 1220 and HMHV 1150 in order to continue with their cohort in the Fall 2020 semester.
+If students meet any of the placement categories above, they will be required to take two concurrent eight-week courses of Math 1220 and HMHV 1150 during the Summer 2021 term.
+Students will need to complete Math 1220 and HMHV 1150 in order to continue with their cohort in the Fall 2021 semester.